BTC -- --

 Cons

-• Limited coin selection (14 assets only)
+• Limited coin selection — only 14 assets

-• Taker fees (0.1%) higher than VALR
+• Taker fees (0.1%) higher than VALR's (0.2% but with volume discounts)

-• No advanced trading features
+• No advanced trading features (no futures, options, or API trading)

 ZAR Deposit Methods